marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/register-classes.rst

   floating-point objects into floating-point registers on Alpha extends them to 64 bits.
 Therefore loading a 64-bit object and then storing it as a 32-bit object does not store the low-order 32 bits, as would be the case for a normal register.
-Therefore, alpha.h defines ``TARGET_CAN_CHANGE_MODE_CLASS`` to return:
+Therefore, :samp:`alpha.h` defines ``TARGET_CAN_CHANGE_MODE_CLASS`` to return:

   .. code-block:: c++